 It may be particularly hard to get the sleep and rest you need, especially if you are helping to look after someone during the night.
 If you have trouble switching off, there are specially tailored apps that can help, or you may wish to speak to your GP if you're really struggling.
-The NHS website also has some helpful suggestions: nhs.uk/live- well/sleep-and-tiredness/how-to-get-to-sleep/ and see our tips here: carersuk.org/getting-enough-sleep Don't neglect your health Eating well and making a habit of doing an exercise you enjoy are great ways to stay healthy, but it can be challenging to eat well and exercise with a busy caring role.
-Take a look at our Carers Active Hub for ideas and inspiration: carersuk.org/carers-active-hub Speak to your GP if you are concerned that your caring responsibilities are having an impact on your health so that they can offer you further advice.
+The NHS Inform website also has some helpful suggestions: nhsinform.scot/illnesses-and-conditions/mental-health/mental-health-self-help-guides/sleep-problems-and-insomnia-self-help-guide You can also see our tips here: carerscotland.org/getting-enough-sleep Don't neglect your health Eating well and staying active regularly are great ways to stay healthy, but it can be challenging to eat well and exercise with a busy caring role.
+Take a look at our Carers Active Hub for ideas and inspiration: carerscotland.org/carers-active-hub Speak to your GP if you are concerned that your caring responsibilities are having an impact on your health so that they can offer you further advice.
 Keep up your own interests As well as doing a physical activity you enjoy, pursue any interest you can to maintain your sense of identity and keep your spirits up, even if it's only 10-15 minutes.
 Don't feel guilty and try to arrange extra support to help you do this if you need to - see pages 12-13 and page 16.
-Jocelyn's story Jocelyn has been caring for her daughter, Amy, and her husband, Darran, for over 30 years.
-They believe breaks are essential.
-When my daughter was four, she was diagnosed with a rare genetic condition called Trichothiodystrophy.
-This means that she has complex needs both physically and mentally.
-Several years later, my husband had an accident whilst working at the steelworks which resulted in him losing an arm and leg.
-This was life-changing for everyone.
-When I look back, I just think how did we get through that?
-Caring is not something you plan for.
-Truthfully, it was tough.
-Having a break away allows you to be yourself for a while and enjoy the simple pleasures in life others can take for granted, such as going for a coffee or going to the cinema.
-It allows you to be free.
-You always feel lifted afterwards and it's important to just let go.
-My idea of a break is to find a quiet place where I can be on my own for a couple of hours.
-It might involve taking the dogs for a walk or losing myself in a book.
-I like to visit art galleries and maintain hobbies I had before Amy's diagnosis and
+Chris' story When Chris' partner had a sudden stroke, he learnt how you can be thrust into a caring role overnight and felt thrown in at the deep end.